Impact of the September 11 attacks on the entertainment industry: With the World Trade Center removed

-Mr. Deeds (2002) – Shots of the World Trade Center were partially seen: one was shot in the helicopter for the scene where Longfellow Deeds arrives in New York City, and one was shot in the Upper West Side, which shows the entire Manhattan skyline.
+Shots of the World Trade Center were partially seen in Mr. Deeds: one was shot in the helicopter for the scene where Longfellow Deeds arrives in New York City, and one was shot on the Upper West Side, which shows the entire Manhattan skyline.
 The towers were digitally removed in the scene where Deeds and Chuck Cedar play tennis, which was shot on Roosevelt Island in spring 2001.